VageeshaKarunanayake/Arduino---Light-Intensity/README.md

 Able to change sensors by using a simple push button.

-The light intensity is displayed by using several seven-segment displays (single-character displays) minimum of four characters.
+The light intensity is displayed by using several seven-segment displays (single-character displays) with five characters.

-When light intensity is less than 5000 lux, the 12 V light gets turn on.
+When the light intensity is less than 5000 lux, the 12 V light gets turned on.